Health, Welfare and Advice

 • LING Lunches, Tuesdays 12.30-2pm, cost £6.

-• Carsphairn Community Trust invites residents on Mondays, 11am-2pm, for a blether, board games & refreshments.
+• Carsphairn Community Trust invites residents on Tuesdays, 11am-2pm, for a blether, board games & refreshments.
 Call 07710 124255 or email carsphairn.trust@gmail.com

 Food Cupboards and Banks